splunk/addonfactory-workflow-addon-release/runbooks/publish_multiple_os_images_scripted_inputs.md

 ### Create images and publish them to ECR
 - figure out what version of Splunk is needed (sha) using go/fetcher
-- trigger [pipeline](https://cd.splunkdev.com/taautomation/ta-automation-docker-images/-/pipelines/new) for every os flavour separately
+- trigger [pipeline](https://cd.splunkdev.com/taautomation/ta-automation-docker-images/-/pipelines/new) for every OS flavor separately